PrivacyCache← All articles

 Extension notification Within first month Within first 45 days

 Key difference: CCPA's 45-day deadline gives slightly more time than GDPR's calendar month, but GDPR's extension is more generous (2 extra months vs. 45 extra days).
+For how these deadlines compare against other regimes, see our DSAR deadline comparison by jurisdiction, or work out an exact due date with the DSAR Deadline Calculator.

 Consent